 Interested in learning more about motorization?
 Sign up for the Window Fashion Certified Professional FastTrack course on motorization.

 With the great advances with electrical components and the ability to make things smaller and smaller, the use of low-voltage motors is far more prevalent in our industry these days.
 A low-voltage motor needs a low-voltage power supply.
 There are two types of power supplies: plug-in power supplies and battery packs.
 A plug-in power supply takes the line voltage (120 v-ac) and converts it to a safer lower voltage, generally 9 to 32 volts (the voltage amount it drops down to depends on the motor being used).
 There are different power supplies for the different motors.
 You need to use the power supply specified for your motor by the manufacturer.

 There are generally three types of plug-in power supplies: single motor, multi-motor and distribution panels.
 We will break these down in a future article.
 Like the three-prong plug of the line-voltage motors, the single-motor power supply is the easiest to use and can be done by the installer without the need for an electrician.
-Certain multi-motor power supplies and most distribution panels are hardwired options and need to be installed by an electrician.
+Certain multi-motor power supplies and most distribution panels are hardwired options and need to be installed by a trusted electrician.